Organic social media is a complete waste of time for 98% of brands who are trying to grow.

 If it's cost-effective to pay someone to deal with a small fraction of your customer queries and complaints, then go for it!

 I'm not saying organic social media useless, but that it's rarely cost-effective for most businesses.

 "It's not a waste because it can generate results (for some) but it's a waste of time because there are other initiatives that hold more leverage." - @e_rod

 Followers aren't an accurate indication of organic reach

-True, you should probably use total impressions instead.
+True, you should probably use total organic impressions instead.
 However, I don't think this will change the numbers significantly.
 Do the math for your brand and prove me wrong!